Physics of radio antennas: Antenna Parameters

 \subsubsection{Efficiency}

 Most of the power available from the Tx is absorbed by an antenna, but some of the available power is reflected at the cable-antenna junction.
 Most of the absorbed power ($P^A_{abs}$, $R_A$) is radiated ($P_{rad}$, $R_{rad}$), but some of the absorbed power is converted to heat and is lost ($P_L$, $R_{L}$) via Joule heating.
-Thus,
+Thus, various powers and their associated resistances can be expressed as

 Such losses within an antenna determine its efficiency, $e\le 1$, defined as

 A part of $P_L$ is dissipated as dielectric loss {($P_{dl}$)}, a part as conductive loss {($P_{cl}$)}, and some fraction may be dissipated as unwanted surface waves {($P_{sw}$)} in the antenna, with corresponding efficiencies associated with these individual loss mechanisms as $e_d$, $e_c$, and $e_{sw}$, respectively.
 Correspondingly,